Aydan Siyavuş: Club

 During his student years at the Faculty of Electrical Engineering of the Istanbul Technical University, he devoted himself to coaching.
 He began his career as the coach of his university's basketball youth team.
 After he made his first success by making his team won the title of the Turkey Youth Basketball Championship, he decided to drop out his engineering study in the third grade.
 His father was not much disappointed with Siyavuş' decision although he was an engineer's grandson.
 The only goal of Siyavuş became now to be a coach in the newly established Turkish Basketball League.

 In the 1970–71 season, Siyavuş coached Beşiktaş J.K. team.
 In the early 1970s when the İstanbul Teknik Üniversitesi B.K.(İTÜ) was the sole team to win the championship title in a row, he complained about his team not exercising enough as he proposed five-day exercise to meet the modern basketball requirements.
 In a times, when basketball play in Turkey was considered as a hobby, he kept track of the developments in the U.S. believing it was the center of basketball and basketball is a professional sport.

 Before the 1971–72 season, he left Beşiktaş J.K. team after disagreements with the team captain and the management.
 He took over Kadıköyspor team and the youth team of Galatasaray S.K.
 He made his Second League-team Kadıköyspor became champion and got promoted to the First league at the end of the season.
-Before the 1973–74 season, he moved to Izmir to coach the Second League-team Karşıyaka Basket.
+Before the 1973–74 season, he moved to İzmir to coach the Second League-team Karşıyaka Basket.
 He was again successful to help the team got promoted to the First League at the end of the season.
 He was able to place his team at the third spot of the First League's 1974–75 season.
-The same season, the youth team from Izmir became under his coaching also Turkish champion.
+The same season, the youth team from İzmir became under his coaching also Turkish champion.